uxlfoundation/oneapi-construction-kit/doc/modules/mux.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ComputeMux Runtime targets will sometimes have target-specific intrinsics that must be declared in a header.
-ComputeAorta provides a CMake utility function to declare this header:
+ComputeMux Runtime targets will sometimes have target-specific intrinsics that must be declared in a header. oneAPI Construction Kit provides a CMake utility function to declare this header:

 .. code:: cmake